Goltfisch/keshbek-server/readme.md

 1. move into the 'keshbek-server/' directory
 2. run 'docker-compose up -d' to start the database in a docker container
 4. run this command 'php -S 127.0.0.1:8000 -t public' to run the symfony server
+5. create a file namend '.env' in the project directory with demo configuration:
+APP_ENV=dev
+APP_SECRET=XXX
+#TRUSTED_PROXIES=127.0.0.1,127.0.0.2
+#TRUSTED_HOSTS=localhost,example.com
+DATABASE_URL=mysql://root:123456@127.0.0.1:3306/keshbek
+6. open 'localhost:8001' in your browser to open phpMyAdmin
+7. create the database 'keshbek'
+8. now you can open the symfony projekt on 'localhost:8000'